biscuitboost/yourbanger-fe/src/data/post/housewarming-gift-ideas.md

   - home gifts
 metadata:
   canonical: https://yourbanger.com/housewarming-gift-ideas
+  title: "AI Songs & Housewarming Gift Ideas | YourBanger.com"
+  description: "Create an AI housewarming song in 2 minutes for $19.99.
+Gift ideas that won't collect dust—custom songs celebrating their new chapter."
 ---

 Someone you know just got a new place, and you need to show up with something better than a bottle of wine and a card (though honestly, wine is always appreciated).